joshmcarthur/clippy/README.md

 ## Running the tests

 The tests in this application can be run using `rails test test:system`.
-This will run unit, integration and system tests. _It's important to note that there are currently no tests for this application_, but this is how they can and will be run.
+This will run unit, integration and system tests. **It's important to note that there are currently no tests for this application**, but this is how they can be run if and when they exist.

 Because of the use of general-purpose Stimulus controllers in this application, there are also aspirations to test these controllers with Jest tests, at which